naninovel/docs/docs/en/guide/custom-variables.md

     if (value.Number > 12) // it's now safe to access '.Number' value
 ```

-Alternatively, use one of the "Try..." overloads:
+Alternatively, use one of the `Try...` overloads:

 ```csharp
 var vars = Engine.GetService<ICustomVariableManager>();